Destroyjon/Code_Dump/README.md

                             [0, 0, 0, 1, 0],
                             [0, 0, 0, 0, 0]

-  The rest of the files are just for a simple physics engine but its old and outdated.
+  The rest of the files from Old_Code_Stuff are just for a simple physics engine but its old and outdated.

 PixelGameJam:

   I joined a game jam in an attempt to get me to focus on a core project.
 I ended up focusing more on trying to figure out how to code to make things faster, and easier that I ran out of time leaving a very lack luster "Game".
 This has led me to wanting to learn and understand Game Engines at their core.

 Test_Stuff:

   This is a combination of random ideas that I wanted to test and try for example.

     Trying to make better sense of debugging, and writing better and more efficient code.